ayushap18/fleet-sdk-tutorial/docs/index.md

   - icon: 💻
     title: Working Examples
     details: Real, tested code examples you can run immediately and learn from.
+  - icon: 🎮
+    title: Interactive Playground
+    details: Write and execute Fleet SDK code directly in your browser.
+No setup required!
+  - icon: 🌐
+    title: Testnet Integration
+    details: Connect to Ergo testnet for real blockchain interactions and testing.
+  - icon: 🏆
+    title: XP & Achievements
+    details: Track your progress with gamified learning.
+Earn XP and unlock achievements!
   - icon: 🎓
     title: Beginner Friendly
     details: No prior blockchain experience needed.
 We start from the basics.